gargjhanvi/Soft-constrained-Schrodinger-Bridge-a-Stochastic-Control-Approach/readme.md

 ```bash
 python3 score_obj.py --beta value
 ```
-with value replaced by the desired value of $\beta$
+with "value" replaced by the desired value of $\beta$

 To only train the second score function (with respect to the reference dataset) with a particular value of $\beta$, execute

 ```bash
 python3 score_ref.py --beta value
 ```
-with value replaced by the desired value of $\beta$
+with "value" replaced by the desired value of $\beta$

 ### Sampling

-We can produce samples to folder `Samples`  for any value of $\beta$ by running the below command with the value replaced by the desired value of $\beta$
+We can produce samples to folder `Samples`  for any value of $\beta$ by running the below command with the "value" replaced by the desired value of $\beta$

 ```bash
 python3 runner.py --beta value